Angry Indian Goddesses: Plot

 Everything's set for a night of celebration.
-There's only one issue: Frieda won't say who her betrothed is.
+There's only one issue: Frieda won't say who her fiance is.
 As they banter their way through celebration, their conversation, derived entirely from improvisations among the actors, covers everything from sex to street harassment to the buff (and often shirtless) next-door neighbour.

 During the trip, the women are harassed and they react boldly.
 Their harassers are enraged and they are shaken.
 As the holiday progresses, we become acquainted with the women's dreams, desires, fears and, above all, their unwavering bond with one another.

-Later, the ladies learn that Freida will marry Nargis (which was illegal under the IPC section 377 until 6 September 2018).
-A night before the marriage, the group decides to have a picnic on the beach.
-At the picnic, a heated argument between Jo and the rest of the group regarding her accent leads Jo to walk out, but the party continues till late in the night.
-When they decide to go home, they look about for Jo.
+Later, the women learn that Freida will marry Nargis (which was illegal under the IPC section 377 until 6 September 2018).
+On the eve of the wedding, the group decides to have a picnic on the beach.
+At the picnic, a heated argument between Jo and the rest of the group regarding her accent leads Jo to walk out, but the party continues till late into the night.
+When they decide to go home, they look for Jo.
 She is found dead on the beach, apparently raped.
-The doctor, who arrives in the ambulance, refuses to remove her before the police come as she is already dead.
-The police reach shortly and the police officer in charge conducts his preliminary inquiries in a manner that shames the women, reiterating their lack of faith in a patriarchal society that treats women shabbily.
+The doctor, who arrives in the ambulance, refuses to treat her before the police come as she is already dead.
+The police arrive shortly and the police officer in charge conducts his preliminary inquiries in a manner that shames the women, reiterating their lack of faith in a patriarchal society that treats women shabbily.
 They return home, distraught and frustrated.

-Su's daughter Maya had followed Jo when she left the party and took photos of her subsequently.
-The pictures reveal that it is the group of men who had harassed the friends earlier that raped and killed Jo.
+Su's daughter Maya had followed Jo when she left the party and took photos of her.
+The pictures reveal that it was the group of six men who had harassed the friends earlier that gang raped and killed Jo.
 Su heads back to the beach with a gun.
 The rest of the group chases after her.
-Su shoots 3 of the rapists before Nargis stops her, Mad takes the gun and kills the other two.
+Su shoots 4 of the rapists before Nargis stops her.
+Mad takes the gun and kills the other two.

-At Jo's funeral, the group makes a series of sentimental speeches, Nargis' speech summarizing the worth of a woman and hopes that in the next lives of women, they would be able to write their own stories.
+At Jo's funeral, the group makes a series of sentimental speeches, Nargis' speech summarizing the worth of a woman and hopes that in the next lives of women, they will be able to write their own stories.
 The police officer interrupts the ceremony, asking for a confession of guilt from the women and wanting them to stand up.
-The story has an open-ended conclusion with the entire congregation in the church standing up in solidarity with the women.
+The story has an open-ended conclusion, with the entire congregation in the church standing up in solidarity with the women.